 Different Types of RAID Implementation

 We have two types of RAID implementation viz.
 Hardware and Software.
-Both these implementation has their own advantages and dis-advantages.
+Both these implementation has its own advantages and disadvantages.

 In simple words, Hardware RAID needs external hardware controller for its implementation.
 This hardware controller can be on storage disk array or host itself.
 This implementation differs in the way the storage array and host are interacted.